aacebo/teams-sdk-js/book/src/2.getting-started/1.activity/1.message/README.md

 ### Listen for

 The `listenFor` field contains a list of terms or references to term sources that speech and language processing systems can listen for.
-The value of the `listenFor` field is an array of strings whose format is defined in [Appendix IV](#appendix-iv---priming-format).
+It can also be referred to as [priming format](https://github.com/microsoft/Agents/blob/main/specs/activity/protocol-activity.md#appendix-iv---priming-format).
+The value of the `listenFor` field is an array of strings whose format allows:

+1. Phrases, including single-term phrases (e.g. "house", "open the doors")
+2. Sources of phrases (e.g. from an LLM)

 A missing `listenFor` field indicates default priming behavior should be used.
 The default is defined by the channel and may depend on variables such as the identity of the user and the bot.